StudentBine/StudentBine/README.md

 # 💫 About Me:
-I am a student at FERI, learning about programming, informatics, artificial inteligence,<br>CI/CD, hardware
+I am a student at FERI, learning about programming, informatics, artificial inteligence and hardware

 # 💻 Tech Stack: